Richmond Ice Rink

 Richmond Ice Rink was an ice skating rink at Clevedon Road, Twickenham, formerly in Middlesex and now in the London Borough of Richmond upon Thames.
 When it opened, in 1928, it had the longest ice surface in any indoor rink in the world and it soon became the premier rink in London.
 The rink closed in 1992 and the building was demolished.

 History

 The site

 Richmond Ice Rink in a sense replaced a roller-skating rink at a very similar location.
 This had been built before the First World War on Cambridge Road, East Twickenham, part of the lands of the historic Cambridge House owned by the poet Richard Owen Cambridge and his son Archdeacon George Cambridge.
 The disused rink was bought in 1914 by the French industrialist Charles Pelabon for use as a munitions factory.
 He built four or five more workshops over the extensive site, and one of the last was the red-brick riverside building of 1915 which later became Richmond Ice Rink.
-From 1914 to 1915 about 6,000 Belgian refugees, some of them injured soldiers, settled in the Twickenham and Richmond area after the Germans invaded their country, many of which became workers at the factory.
+From 1914 to 1919 up to 6,000 Belgian refugees, some of them injured soldiers, settled and established a community in the Twickenham and Richmond area after the Germans invaded their country, many of which became workers at the factory.